jlebunetel/django-webpack-elm/TECHNICAL_DETAILS.md

 $ make install-prod-venv-alwaysdata
 ```

-Create a new file named `production.py` in `myawesomeapp/settings` and write your production settings in it (you can rely on the example provided at `myawesomeapp/settings/production-example.py`).
+Create a new file named `production.py` in `myawesomeapp/settings` and write your production settings in it (you can rely on the example provided at `myawesomeapp/settings/production-example.py` and a useful command to generate a secret key is available with `$ make generate_secret_key`).

 Edit `myawesomeapp/settings/__init__.py`:
 ```